FOR IMMEDIATE RELEASE

 AUTISM HOPE ALLIANCE

-TMC Ventures Europe Ltd. is proud to be the exclusive distributor for Enzymedica UK & Eire.
+TMC Ventures Europe Ltd. is proud to be the exclusive distributor for Enzymedica UK & Ireland.
 TMC Ventures is an importing and distribution company that focuses on innovative, interesting and differentiated products - making a healthy difference in the lives of their customers.

 TMC Ventures provides a boutique management and consulting service to American Brands that wish to gain market presence in the UK and Europe.